Rwanda - Country Commercial Guide

 Banking Systems

 Rwanda’s banking system is still highly concentrated but is growing increasingly competitive as foreign banks look to enter the country.
 Around 76 percent of all bank assets are held by five of the largest commercial banks (Bank of Kigali, BPR Bank Rwanda, I&M Bank, COGEBANQUE, and Equity Bank).
-The largest, partially state-owned Bank of Kigali (BoK) holds more than 30 percent of all assets.
+The largest, partially state-owned Bank of Kigali holds more than 30 percent of all assets.
 Currently, the banking sector is stable and well capitalized despite the COVID-19 crisis, with an industry total capital adequacy ratio (total qualifying capital of banks to their risk weighted assets) of 21 percent, which is above the 12.5 percent central bank regulatory requirement.
 Rwanda’s banking industry is composed of commercial banks, development banks, cooperative banks, and microfinance banks.
-Due to pandemic-related economic contraction, gross non-performing loans (NPL) increased to 6.6 percent in March 2021 from 4.9 percent in December 2019.
-NPLs remain high in mining (70.7 percent) and trade (8.1 percent), according to BNR.
-BNR has supported the banking sector’s performance with pandemic emergency measures, including allowing loan restructuring.

-As of July 2021, 16 banks were registered with the Rwandan National Bank (BNR): 11 commercial banks, three micro-finance banks, one development bank, and one cooperative bank.
+As of May 2022, 15 banks were registered with the Rwandan National Bank (BNR): ten commercial banks, three micro-finance banks, one development bank, and one cooperative bank.
 There are 438 Savings Credit and Co-operatives (SACCOs) and 18 limited liability microfinance institutions.
-A list of licensed banks can be found here.
-Licensing Requirements for banks can be found here.

 Local banks operate in both local currency and dollar-based accounts.
 While most suppliers are paid through wire transfers to their domicile bank accounts, many investors eventually open a local account at one of the main local commercial banks.

-Starting in 2018, the Rwandan Central bank fixed a capital requirement of twenty billion Rwanda Francs ($5.8 million) for commercial banks.
-In response to COVID-19, capital reserve requirements have been decreased from 5 to 4 percent and the Central Bank loan rate has been decreased from 5 to 4.5 percent.
+Starting in 2018, the Rwandan Central Bank fixed a capital requirement of twenty billion Rwanda Francs ($5.8 million) for commercial banks.
+Capital reserve requirements were four percent in September 2023 and the loan rate was 7.5 percent.
 All commercial banks have international correspondent banks operating in major cities of the world.
-ATMs are available but limited, with only 334 in all of Rwanda.
+ATMs are available but more limited than in the United States.
 Commercial banks are authorized to provide loans in foreign currency.
-The government has implemented a financial sector development plan that improves access to financial services and competition in the banking sector and in micro-finance.
-The IMF gives BNR, Rwanda’s central bank, high marks for its effective monetary policy.

 The private sector has limited access to credit instruments.
 Most Rwandan banks are conservative, risk-averse, and trade in a limited range of commercial products, though additional products are becoming available as the industry matures and competition increases.
 While the use of credit cards is becoming more popular, Rwanda, especially outside of Kigali, remains primarily a cash-based or mobile cash money-based economy.
-Credit cards are not used extensively except in major hotels, grocery stores, and larger restaurants that cater to tourists.
-The number of domestically issued credit cards in the country increased from 516 in 2011 to 2,236 in 2020.
-The number of debit cards issued in the country has grown since 2011, but it remains relatively low at 471,898 in 2020.
-In December 2011, Visa International opened an office in Rwanda and announced a partnership with the central bank through which the company is working to expand electronic payment services throughout Rwanda.
+For most foreign visitors, credit cards can be widely used (including at hotels, restaurants, grocery stores, and tourist centers), though some local and small establishments may still be cash or mobile payments only.

 Foreign Exchange Controls

 Foreign exchange is liberalized, and commercial banks are allowed to buy foreign currency following an administered floating exchange rate.
 Controls are limited to cash withdrawals for travelers.
 Exporters are required to repatriate all export earnings within three months of their export.
 Repatriated foreign exchange should match the value stated in the export declaration.
-The central bank aspires to maintain foreign currency reserves equivalent to regionally agreed upon 4.2 months of imports, but it has fallen short of this mark in recent years.
+The central bank aspires to maintain foreign currency reserves equivalent to the regionally agreed upon 4.2 months of imports at end-December 2022.

-Most of the larger commercial banks in Kigali maintain correspondent relations with reputable U.S. banks.
-There is no U.S Exim country limitations for Rwanda.
+Most of the larger commercial banks in Kigali maintain correspondent relations with reputable U.S. banks, such as Citi.
+There is no U.S Exim country limitation for Rwanda.
 Both the public and private sectors are eligible.